AAGiron/acme-pqc-negotiation/draft-giron-acme-pqc-negotiation.md

 In the PQC migration context, TLS has a promising alternative called KEMTLS [KEMTLS].
 KEMTLS replaces digital signatures in TLS handshakes by using a KEM algorithm.
 Therefore, a KEMTLS server must have a KEM certificate: a digital certificate containing the web server's KEM public key and a signature provided by the CA. As of now, ACME does not support KEM algorithms for certificates.

+On the other hand, Güneysu et al. showed how to build a CSR-like process to issue a KEM certificate [Güneysu et al., 2022].
+In theory, ACME could use such a method to issue a KEM certificate without significant changes at the protocol level.
+However, PoP using verifiable generation for KEMs has some drawbacks, e.g.:
+- So far, the method is proposed for Kyber and FrodoKEM only.
+Although the method can also be applied to other algorithms, the security proofs are on a "per-algorithm" basis.
+- The method increase sizes, consequently increasing the communication cost for the ACME's protocol.

+The emphasis of this document is on the KEMTLS certificate use case.
+KEMTLS aims to reduce the size of cryptographic objects for the PQC migration context.
+KEMTLS can reduce byte costs for a post-quantum TLS but at the cost of increasing sizes in ACME by using verifiable generation processes.

 This document describes an algorithm negotiation procedure for ACME.
 The process gives flexibility for ACME clients to select the certificate algorithm that better fits its needs, with the PQC landscape options in mind.
 The document also specifies options for  ACME peers when negotiate a KEM certificate issuance, with or without a CSR-like process, thus contributing to the KEMTLS adoption.

 # 2 Certificate Algorithm Negotiation

+With flexibility in mind, by using the process described in this document, ACME servers allow the following options for their clients:
+- OPTION 1 (PQTLS): Client account keys and certificate keys are from signature scheme(s).
+Certificates are signed, i.e., Issuer CA uses digital signature keys).
+The issuance process is the same as specified in RFC 8555 [RFC 8555].
+- OPTION 2 (KEMTLS): Client account keys use a signature scheme; Certificate keys are from a KEM.
+Certificates are signed by the Issuer CA key.
+The issuance process is modified as specified in this document.
+- OPTION 3 (KEM-POP): Client account keys use a signature scheme; Certificate keys are from a KEM.
+Certificates are signed by the Issuer CA key.
+The issuance process is the same as specified in RFC 8555 [RFC 8555] (not covered in this document, please refer to [Güneysu et al., 2022] for a discussion).

+Given that a KEMTLS certificate handles two algorithms (a KEM and a signature), and the possible trade-offs in different use cases (such as IoT [KEMTLS-BENCH-IOT], this document specifies clients to negotiate not only what is the desired KEM scheme, but also what is the signature that the Issuer CA is willing to use.
+Such a detailed negotiation for the certificate better address the application's needs.
+On the other hand, the negotiation described here is simplified  for signature-based certificates (PQTLS option), where only one digital signature scheme is requested by the client.

+## 2.1 Cert-algorithms endpoint

-In order to allow ACME client implementations to select their preferred certificate algorithm set, this document specifies servers to implement a new endpoint named /cert-algorithms.
+In order to allow ACME client implementations to select their preferred certificate algorithms, this document specifies servers to implement a new endpoint named /cert-algorithms.
 The new endpoint can be reached after a GET /dir (see Figure 1 below).
 The client does not need to create an account with the server, thus saving resources.
 As PQC standardization evolves, this document does not specify one default configuration or algorithm.
 ACME implementations can select their preferred (or default) configurations, but they should also allow users to choose at least in the first certificate issuance (renewals can be automated with the same configuration).

 ```
  +------+                       +------+